liberland/Constitution/Liberland-constitution.md

   * **§II.5(2)** The Assembly Speaker shall head the Bureau of the Assembly.
 * **§II.6.** The business of the Assembly shall be administered by the Bureau of the Assembly of the Free Republic of Liberland.
   * **§II.6(1)** The Bureau of the Assembly shall supervise all Agents of the legislative branch of the Public Administration.
-  * **§II.6(2)** The Bureau of the Assembly shall maintain the State Reserve System.
-  * **§II.6(3)** No Agent of Law Enforcement shall enter the premises of the Assembly unless with the express and informed consent of the Bureau of the Assembly or pursuant to a Warrant.
+  * **§II.6(2)** No Agent of Law Enforcement shall enter the premises of the Assembly unless with the express and informed consent of the Bureau of the Assembly or pursuant to a Warrant.
-* **§II.7.**  The Assembly shall have the power to pass Bills for the following purposes only:
+* **§II.7.**  TThe Assembly shall have the power to pass Bills for the following purposes only:
-  * **§II.7(1)** to establish rules regarding peaceful coexistence of Persons and security of their Property and Rights and their enforcement as provided for in ordinary Bills;
+  * **§II.7(1)** to establish rules regarding peaceful coexistence of Persons, security of their Property and Rights, their enforcement and protection of Minors, Persons lacking mental capacity and the environment as provided for in ordinary Bills;
   * **§II.7(2)** to conduct the financial affairs of the Public Administration as provided in Financial Bills;
   * **§II.7(3)** to impose the Fee on land as provided for in Land Bills;
   * **§II.7(4)** to ratify international treaties signed by the Chancellor as provided in Treaty Bills.